awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Migrate Data between Encrypted and Unencrypted Volumes<a name="migrate-data-encrypted-unencrypted"></a>

 When you have access to both an encrypted and unencrypted volume, you can freely transfer data between them\.
-EC2 carries out the encryption and decryption operations transparently\.
+EC2 carries out the encryption and decryption operations transparently\.<a name="procedure_migrating_data_encryption"></a>

 **To migrate data between encrypted and unencrypted volumes**